 Residential Curbside Collection

-Beginning October 1, 2022, curbside residential collection will increase by $0.73 for a total of $25.02 per month and multi-family dwelling units will increase by $0.44 for a total of $15.14 per month.
-Customers will see these changes on their bi-monthly water bills.
+Beginning on October 1, 2023, curbside residential collection increased by $1.00 for a total of $26.02 per month and multi-family dwelling units increased by $0.60 for a total of $15.74 per month.
+Customers see these changes on their bi-monthly water bills.

 Residential curbside collection includes garbage, recycling, vegetation and bulk item pickup.
 The weekly pickup schedule below is for residents in Areas 1-4.
 If you are unsure of your area, please see the City of Boca Raton Sanitation Collection Map below.

 Sanitation service days are subject to change during specific holidays.
 Learn more about the Holiday Sanitation Schedule.

 |Area 2||Garbage||Tuesday & Friday|